romanrakhlin/Giphy-IOS-App/README.md

 ## Features

+Implemented using pure MVVM with no additional frameworks.

 That's a list of features:
 - Mosaic Feed
+- Shimmer Loading
 - Smooth Scrolling and Fast Chaching of GIFs
 - Detail Screen
 - Amazing Design